Money Laundering Policy

 The Robinson Jackson Group is committed to staff training in anti-money laundering legislation.

-We have a Money Laundering Reporting Officer (MLRO) whose responsibility is to receive internal reports.
-The group MLRO is Toby Williams, based at the Eltham Office, who will forward reports to the National Crime Agency, as necessary.
+We have Money Laundering Reporting Officers (MLROs) whose responsibility is to receive internal reports.
+Our MLROs seek to prevent criminal activity by cooperating fully with the appropriate authorities and reporting suspicious activity to the National Crime Agency, as necessary.

 For customers other than private individuals

-For customers who are not private individuals, such as corporate customers and private companies, the business must obtain information that is relevant e.g. company registration number, registered address and evidence that the individuals have the authority to act for the company - a search at Companies House will reveal details of directors and the company secretary.
+For customers who are not private individuals, such as incorporated entities, trusts and charities, the business must obtain information that is relevant e.g. company registration number, registered address and evidence that the individuals have the authority to act for the company.
+We are required to obtain personal information for the beneficiaries of the entity and those in a position of control.

 Suspicious activity reporting

-A report will be made if a member of staff/the nominated officer thinks that there is a possibility, which is more than fanciful, that a person is or has been engaged in money laundering or terrorist financing.
+A report will be made if a member of staff/the nominated officer thinks that there is a possibility that a person is or has been engaged in money laundering or terrorist financing.

 What is suspicious activity?